fifth-postulate/parser-combinators/workshop/guide/src/prelimenaries/languages.md

 Some examples of languages are

-* The language consisting of the authors names: `{"daan", "geert}`.
+* The language consisting of the authors names: `{"daan", "geert"}`.
 * The language consisting of one of the authors childrens names: `{"sophie", "robin", "hannah"}`.
 * The language of all english words: `{"ape", "avacado", ... }`.
 * The language of words solely consisting of any number of `'a'`s: `{"", "a", "aa", "aaa", ... }`.

 ## Categories
 There are languages in all shapes and sizes.
-Some languages are finite, such as the language consisting of the autors names.
+Some languages are finite, such as the language consisting of the authors names.
 Other languages are infinite.

 Some languages have a lot of structure which can be captured in a _grammar_, which will be the subject of our next chapter.